 Payneham Norwood Union Football Club is an Australian Rules football club based in Adelaide’s eastern suburb of Payneham.
 The Club is an amalgamation of two football clubs, the Payneham Football Club and the Norwood Union Football Club, which took place in 1995.
 The Payneham Football Club was originally established in 1901 and the Norwood Union Football Club originated in 1902.
-The Payneham Oval is a magnificent community facility and is the Club’s home ground and training base.
+The recently re-developed Payneham Oval is a magnificent community facility and is the Club’s home ground and training base.

 Success Breeds Success

 A Community Based Club

-Notwithstanding the great successes which the Club has achieved in recent years, we pride ourselves on being a community based club which welcomes players of all ages and abilities.
+Notwithstanding the great successes which the Club has achieved in recent years, we pride ourselves on being a community based club which welcomes players of all ages, genders and abilities.
 The Club heavily promotes family and community values, sportsmanship, hard work and fair play.
 The Club does not discriminate on the basis of ability.
-Our sub-junior teams (Under 6-10) are participation based, and while our junior premiership division teams (Under 11-16) strive to qualify for the finals series in their age levels each season, the Club actively endeavours to ensure that all players get equal opportunities to develop their skills and abilities during the season.
+Our sub-junior teams (Under 7-10) are participation based, and while our junior premiership division teams (Under 11-16) strive to qualify for the finals series in their age levels each season, the Club actively endeavours to ensure that all players get equal opportunities to develop their skills and abilities during the season.

 Infrastructure and Facilities

 Payneham Norwood Union is the largest, most successful junior football club in the North Eastern Area (having been officially recognized as such in 2014 by the NEMJFA governing body).
-Payneham Norwood Union fields over 20 teams ranging from Under 6 to Under 16 and conducts Auskick Clinics.
+Payneham Norwood Union fields almost 20 teams ranging from Under 7 to Under 16 and conducts Auskick Clinics.
 The Club introduced Junior Girl’s football in 2018, fielding an U12 and U16 team and are hoping to expand female participation rates in 2019 and beyond.
 The Payneham Norwood Union Junior Football Club reaches over 400 families.